ademey/ademey/README.md

 - 👋 Hi, I’m @ademey
-- 👀 I’m an Interactive Architect of React front-ends
+- 👀 I’m an Sr. Interactive Software Manager at [Agot.ai](https://www.agot.ai/)
 - 🌱 I’m mechanical keyboard enthusiast.
-Designer of the Terrazzo keyboard.
+Designer of the Terrazzo and Cervello keyboards.

 <!---
 ademey/ademey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.